Developer(s) – Naughty Dog

 The second game can take as long as the first if rushed through, but if the player wants to do everything, it may end up taking around 10 hours to complete, which for a semi-linear platformer, isn’t too bad.
 Along with Symphony of the Night, this game would be instrumental in establishing that other games of its kind can be made to last longer than what was the industry standards for platforming games at the time.

 Storyline – 6/10

-Whilst on his way to retrieve a new battery for his sister Coco’s computer, Crash is then kidnapped by his arch nemesis Dr Cortex, who requests that he help him to recover 25 crystals under the pretence that Crash can use them to prevent an unknown impending doom.
-Whilst its still nowhere near the standard of storytelling that Naughty Dog would later become renowned for, it was still something different to what was normal at the time, which made it unique from not only other games, but also from its predecessor.
+Whilst on his way to retrieve a new battery for his sister Coco’s computer, Crash is then kidnapped by his arch-nemesis Dr. Cortex, who requests that he help him to recover 25 crystals under the pretense that Crash can use them to prevent an unknown impending doom.
+Whilst it’s still nowhere near the standard of storytelling that Naughty Dog would later become renowned for, it was still something different to what was normal at the time, which made it unique from not only other games but also from its predecessor.